-You will require this registration, or be supervised by a registered person, if you intend to undertake telecommunications cabling work (e.g. cabling for telephones, data, fire or security alarm systems).
+You will need this registration, or to be supervised by a registered person, if you intend to undertake telecommunications cabling work (e.g. cabling for telephones, data, fire or security alarm systems).
 If you only want to work in domestic or small business premises you will only require a restricted registration rather than an open registration.

 Typical domestic and small business premises restricted telecommunications cabling work includes: